Dec 03, 2023

 John B. Goddard School of Business & Economics Curriculum

 The program of study within the John B. Goddard School of Business & Economics is designed to assist the students from admission to career placement.
-All degree programs within the Goddard School follow the same general pattern which is composed of five required elements: (1) Liberal Support Curriculum, (2) Business Foundations, (3) Admission and Major Declaration, (4) Business Core, and (5) Major Discipline.
+Non business Economics degree programs within the Goddard School follow the same general pattern which is composed of three required elements: (1) Liberal Support Curriculum, (2) Admission and Major Declaration, and (3) Major Discipline.

 1. Liberal Support Curriculum (7 credit hours)

 The Liberal Support Curriculum consists of courses outside the John B. Goddard School of Business & Economics which provide critical skills and information useful to all business students.
 Students should complete the Liberal Support Curriculum as soon as possible because the knowledge attained in these courses will be used throughout the business curriculum.

 Students intending to pursue a Bachelor of Science or Associate of Science from the John B. Goddard School of Business & Economics must take the appropriate assessment course listed below.
 Students wishing to minor in Accounting or Economics must also take the appropriate assessment course.
 Other minors and certificates do not require any assessment course.
 Students should register for this course concurrent with (same semester as) or after their last required Business Foundations Course.

 3. Major Course Requirements for Economics BS Degree (40 credit hours)

 School of Business & Economics Courses Required (25 credit hours)

 Upper Division Elective Courses (15 credit hours)

 A minor taken from the College of Behavioral and Social Sciences, or other minor program approved in advance by the department chairperson is required.